Nuclear Nations Fast Facts

 Countries with confirmed nuclear weapons:

-China - 260 warheads, 50-60 nuclear capable intercontinental ballistic missiles (ICBMs)
+China - 260 warheads, 50-60 nuclear capable intercontinental ballistic missiles (ICBMs).

-China - 260 warheads, 50-60 nuclear capable intercontinental ballistic missiles (ICBMs)
+China - 260 warheads, 50-60 nuclear capable intercontinental ballistic missiles (ICBMs).

-France - Approximately 290 warheads
+France - Approximately 290 warheads.

-India - 90-110 nuclear warheads
+India - 90-110 nuclear warheads.

-Pakistan - 90-110 nuclear warheads
+Pakistan - 90-110 nuclear warheads.

-United Kingdom - Approximately 225 strategic warheads
+United Kingdom - Approximately 225 strategic warheads.

 Countries with unconfirmed nuclear weapons:

-Israel - Suspected to have enough plutonium for 100-200 nuclear weapons
+Israel - Suspected to have enough plutonium for 100-200 nuclear weapons.

-Israel - Suspected to have enough plutonium for 100-200 nuclear weapons
+Israel - Suspected to have enough plutonium for 100-200 nuclear weapons.

-North Korea - It is estimated that North Korea could have as many as 20 nuclear warheads
+North Korea - It is estimated that North Korea could have 30 to 60 nuclear weapons, according to Washington Post reporting.

 Countries suspected of developing nuclear weapons: